JitendraMishra16/Youtube_Video_Downloader/README.md

 -> Asks for the path while downloading Youtube video and Audio.

--> Asks for the download quality.
+-> Asks for the different download quality.